AllyannaCruz/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
+For my assignment, I have circles/bubbles bouncing around the screen and when they reach the width of the screen, they bounce off and pop.
+I have also added squares, when a key is pressed instead of circles/bubble bouncing squares are moving around the scree instead.
+There is a heart at the middle of the screen that changes colour depending on the sound.
+The shapes also changes colours depending on the sound.
 # Instructions
+- When you press the space key, the music starts and the visuals start.
+- When you press the 's' key, the cicrcles/bubbles turn into squares.
+- When you press the 'c' key, the squares turn into bubbles/squares.
+- When you press the '2' key, the shape multiplies by two.
 # How it works
+The circles/bubbles can pop when circles/bubbles reach the height of the screen.
 # What I am most proud of in the assignment
+I am most proud of.....

 # Markdown Tutorial